ccera-astro/pulsar_filterbank/README.md

   header information that makes it useful for downstream tools like the PRESTO toolsuite.

-Also, a shell script, "pobserve" can be used to manage an observtion with this Gnu Radio app.
+Also, a shell script, *observe_pulsar* can be used to manage an observtion with this Gnu Radio app.

 Currently supported options: